The Science Behind Our Work

 Strengths-Based Development and Coaching

-This article provides a summary of the organisational and social benefits of focusing on strengths, along with support for taking a contextual, developmental approach when coaching people around strengths use.
+This article provides a summary of the organizational and social benefits of focusing on strengths, along with support for taking a contextual, developmental approach when coaching people around strengths use.

-At Solros, we take a developmental approach to strengths across all our programs and services, including Open Online Workshops and deep-dive Strengths-Based Team Development journeys for international school leaders and their teams.
+At Solros, we take a developmental approach to strengths across all our programs and services, including customized Strengths-Based Team Development journeys for international school leaders and their teams.

 Positive Psychological Capital for Faculty/Staff Wellbeing